martiningram/martiningram.github.io/_posts/2021-03-13-gp-random-effects.md

 | Guido Pella                 |   0.64 | 0.17 |
 | Marton Fucsovics            |   0.57 | 0.16 |

 As you'd expect, Mats Wilander is high up here (just look at [this rally](https://www.youtube.com/watch?v=OYds3V-fAXk) -- not actually the longest ever, but still), and I think the others seem mostly reasonable too.
+Gilles Simon tops the list: rallies against him are expected to be 1.38 shots longer than usual.

 We can also look at the fifteen who are estimated to shorten rallies the most: